waynesaltdebugging/salt-sprints/README.md

     # salt \* test.version

 And you should see that the installed version is `2019.2.0`.
-If you're too quick, the minion may not return, but a secont `salt \* test.version` should get a response.
+If you're too quick, the minion may not return, but a second `salt \* test.version` should get a response.

 ## Running With Changes